Learning

 Students have the opportunity to:

-- choose courses from all 8 curriculum areas (Arts, Health & Physical Education, Languages, Mathematics, Science, Social Sciences, Technology)
+• Choose courses from all 8 curriculum areas (Arts, Health and Physical Education, Languages, Mathematics, Science, Social Sciences and Technology).
+Some courses are cross-curricular eg. Science and Social Science

 Whānau Time